eischet/ews-java-api/readme.md

 # UNOFFICAL FORK

 I'm still using this API, but the original code is showing its age.
-This is an attempt to remove some outdated depdendencies and to upgrade this to Java 11 (LTS) level.
-Thanks to Microsoft, who've release their original code under the MIT license!
+This is an attempt to remove some outdated or unnecessary depdendencies and to upgrade this to Java 11 (LTS) level.

+Thanks to Microsoft for releasing this code under the MIT license!

 S.E.